-Join Ben Long for an in-depth discussion in this video Powering up, part of Shooting with the Nikon D5100.
+Join Ben Long for an in-depth discussion in this video Powering up, part of Nikon D5100 Essential Training.

 It may seem strange to devote an entire movie to turning your camera on, but a…lot of things happen when you power up your camera and it's important to…understand what they are and how you can alter them.…Because the lens of a camera is removable, it's possible for dust to get inside…the camera body and get on the sensor.…If that happens, you will see smudges and spots and things on your images.…There is a clear filter in front of the image sensor in your camera, so dust…never actually gets on the sensor itself, but it gets on that filter instead.…

 When you turn the camera on, it shakes that filter at very high speed to…shake off any dust.…There is a sticky piece of tape or something beneath the filter that traps any…dust bits that fall off, and there are number of ways that you can rearrange and…customize that cleaning function.…Powering up the 5100 is very simple.…My power switch is right here, located just around the shutter button.…Simply flip that to on and the camera does its thing.…After it's cleaned its sensor and pulled itself up by its own bootstraps, it…